CleverRaven/Cataclysm-DDA/doc/COMPILING/COMPILING-CMAKE.md

 However, it will likely fail because you have a different build environment setup :)

-Currently known dependencies (maybe outdated; use `ldd.exe` to correct it for your system):
+Currently known dependencies (may be outdated; use `ldd.exe` to correct it for your system):

 * MINGW deps:
   * `libwinpthread-1.dll`